Bibliography of Works

 Auckland newspapers carried the following reports of the sale:

-businesses of Auckland city changed hands yesterday, when the bookselling and stationery establishment of Messrs Upton and
+oldest businesses of Auckland city changed hands yesterday, when the bookselling and stationery establishment of Messrs Upton

-of the new proprietors almost immediately to commence the erection of fine new premises at the corner of Queen and Durham
+intention of the new proprietors almost immediately to commence the erection of fine new premises at the corner of Queen and

 more than fifty years ago by Mr W. B. Upton, who was joined in 1866 by his brother, Mr J. H. Upton, and who died in 1870,

-old firm is not confined to Auckland, but extends throughout the Dominion, for the wholesale department of the firm has been
+the old firm is not confined to Auckland, but extends throughout the Dominion, for the wholesale department of the firm has

-an important branch of its activities.
-The retail trade of the firm was very
+been an important branch of its activities.
+The retail trade of the firm was

 works and the encouragement of the demand for high-class literature.
 Mr J. H.